 Goal funding is an estimate of what actual Sponsor budgets will reflect, excluding the 10% sponsor admin, as follows: Facility-based housing operations - \$24,000 STRMU - \$139,316 Transitional Housing Subsidy - \$47,014 Supportive Services - \$93,770 Sponsor Admin - \$337,889 Project sponsors may use additional HOPWA-CV funding for critical actions needed to prevent, prepare for, and respond to COVID-19 for people living with HIV/AIDs and their families.
 These may include assisting HOPWA eligible households in accessing essential services and supplies such as food, water, medications, medical care, and information; educating assisted households on ways to reduce the risk of getting sick or spreading infectious diseases such as COVID-19 and others; providing transportation services, providing nutrition services, providing lodging at hotels, motels, or other locations to quarantine HOPWA-eligible persons or their household members, providing short-term rent, mortgage, utility (STRMU) assistance payments to prevent homelessness for a period of up to 24 months; costs related to infection control measures such as cleaning and disinfectant supplies, gloves, and other safetyrelated supplies for staff and assisted households.
 See the above Project Sponsor allocations.
 The award amounts will range from \$5,063 Describe to \$65,152.
 The award is based on the prevalence of HIV/AIDS in the Project Sponsor threshold service area. factors and grant size The award for the Sponsor that will receive funds for Facility-Based Operating Costs limits. and Supportive Services is \$40,205, including \$24,000 for facility-based operations.
 The primary objective of DHEC's regular statewide HOPWA program is to keep People Living with HIV/AIDs (PLWHA) from becoming homeless and promote stable housing.
 What are the HOPWA enables eligible persons with HIV/AIDS and their families to secure and outcome sustain decent, safe and sanitary housing.
-The primary objective of HOPWA-CV measures

-What are the outcome measures expected as a result of the method of distribution?

-The primary objective of DHEC's regular statewide HOPWA program is to keep People Living with HIV/AIDs (PLWHA) from becoming homeless and promote stable housing.
-HOPWA enables eligible persons with HIV/AIDS and their families to secure and sustain decent, safe and sanitary housing.
-The primary objective of HOPWA-CV funding is to maintain operations and for rental assistance, supportive services, and other necessary actions to prevent, prepare for and respond to COVID-19.
-DHEC will measure outcomes for HOPWA-CV in terms of the numbers of households provided with STRMU and supportive services such as (list of HOPWA-CV eligible supportive services), and the number of households residing in permanent and transitional units supported with HOPWA.
+The primary objective of HOPWA-CV measures funding is to maintain operations and for rental assistance, supportive services, and expected as a other necessary actions to prevent, prepare for and respond to COVID-19. result of the DHEC will measure outcomes for HOPWA-CV in terms of the numbers of households method of provided with STRMU and supportive services such as (list of HOPWA-CV eligible distribution? supportive services), and the number of households residing in permanent and transitional units supported with HOPWA.